Enrichetta Chiaraviglio-Giolitti

-As a women's rights activist, Chiaraviglio-Giolitti joined the Consiglio Nazionale delle Donne Italiane (CNDI, National Council of Italian Women) and fought for women’s suffrage.
-In 1919, she was appointed to the national executive committee of the Women's International League for Peace and Freedom (WILPF).
+As a women's rights activist, Chiaraviglio-Giolitti joined the Consiglio Nazionale delle Donne Italiane (National Council of Italian Women) and fought for women’s suffrage.
+In 1919, she was appointed to the national executive committee of the Women's International League for Peace and Freedom.
 In 1927, she and her family fled to Argentina to escape Benito Mussolini's regime.
 They established a metal-working business and participated in anti-fascist organizations.
 She continued her activism for women, children, and education in Buenos Aires, where she died in 1959.
 Throughout her life Chiaraviglio-Giolitti maintained a diary and was a prolific letter writer.
 Her letters are valuable in understanding the political currents of Italy during her lifetime.

-Early life
+Early life and family

 Enrichetta Giolitti was born in 1871 in Florence, Italy, to Rosa (née Sobrero) and Giovanni Giolitti.
-Her mother was the daughter of Lorenzo Sobrero, the procurator general of the Court of Cassation in Turin and niece of the chemist Ascanio Sobrero.
+Rosa was the daughter of Lorenzo Sobrero, the procurator general of the Court of Cassation in Turin and niece of the chemist Ascanio Sobrero.
 At the time of her birth, Giolitti's father was working as secretary to the Minister of Finance, Quintino Sella.
-He continued to advance in his political career, serving five times as Prime Minister of Italy.
+Giovanni continued to advance in his political career, serving five times as Prime Minister of Italy.
 Giolitti was the second child born to the couple but her older brother Giovenale died at birth.
 Her younger siblings were Lorenzo, Luisa, Federico, Maria and Giuseppe.
 The children were raised in a liberal environment and were encouraged to discuss personal and public affairs.
+He taught his children to be independent and to follow their own consciences, but emphasized loyalty to Italy and family.

 Thanks to her acute understanding of politics and human nature, she was her father's favorite child and his confident.
-The two often exchanged letters presenting their views on the political situation in Italy.
-Giovanni described her philosophy, explaining that she started "for the most part from the concept of what men should be, then from what a government should be, and when you see a government that does not respond to this ideal, you would like to bring it down".
-He was more pragmatic, recognizing that neither governments nor men could be perfect but should strive to be better.
+Throughout their lives, the two often exchanged letters presenting their views on the political situation in Italy.
+Giolitti described her philosophy, explaining that she started "for the most part from the concept of what men should be, then from what a government should be, and when you see a government that does not respond to this ideal, you would like to bring it down".
+Her father, Giovanni, was more pragmatic than his daughter, recognizing that neither governments nor men could be perfect but should strive to be better.

 On 14 August 1894, in Cavour, Giolitti married Mario Chiaraviglio.
 Mario was an engineer, who had graduated the previous year from the University of Rome.
 After their marriage, the couple moved to Berlin, where Mario was employed with Siemens.
 Giovanni joined them for some months in 1895, during a period when he was facing arrest and his government had collapsed.
 They then moved to Leipzig, where their eldest son Curio was born on 25 June 1897.
 Three children followed, Tito (born 1902), Sergio, and Marcella.
 By 1906, the family had returned to Rome, where Mario was a railway engineer.
 He worked for the national railway department on the construction of the Genoa and Riviera tramways and was elected as a radical politician in 1909, serving through 1919.